 The callback option allows the user to request a callback on certain conditions.
 The callback request is sent to the SIP server.
-The call back action depends on the state of the remote phone: it requests a callback if the line is busy, i. e. if there is a conversation on the remote phone.
-It requests a call back when the call is not answered, i. e. if nobody lifts the handset or accepts the call in another way.
+The callback action depends on the state of the remote phone: it requests a callback if the line is busy, i. e. if there is a conversation on the remote phone.
+It requests a callback when the call is not answered, i. e. if the handset is not picked up or the call is not accepted in any other way.

-Note The callback feature can be enabled or disabled under System > Features > Feature access (see "Feature access" $\rightarrow$ page 128).
+The callback feature can be enabled or disabled in System > Features > Feature access (see "Feature access" → page 134).